Electronic Commerce In Carriage Of Goods

 (ii) authorizing release of goods;

-(iii) giving notice of loss of, or damage to goods;
+(iii) giving notices of loss of, or damage to goods;

 (d) giving any other notice or statement in connection with the performance of the contract;